Going on a working holiday to New Zealand? Awesome! One of your next steps will be to think about travel insurance.

 Research travel insurance carefully

 Here are some things to keep in mind when searching for the best working holiday insurance for New Zealand:

 - Firstly, most travel insurers are aimed at people who go on holiday a couple of times a year.
 You will need something that covers a lot longer.
 Often these policies are advertised as ‘Backpacker’ or ‘Traveller’

 - Another thing to look for in the small print is whether you can fly to New Zealand on a one-way flight.
-Again, many companies will not cover a trip with you leaving your home country without a return flight.
+Again, some insurance providers will not cover a trip with you leaving your home country without a return flight

 - Planning to do some ‘extreme’ activities such as skiing/snowboarding, bungy jumping, skydiving, rafting?
 Then you will need to make sure they are also covered in your working holiday insurance for New Zealand